PrincessCyanMarine/SimpleVeinminer/README.md

 But admittedly, I play basically just singleplayer, so if there are multiplayer only issues, I'll mostly likely never find them on my on

-The mod needs to be installed on the server and clients for it to work properly
+The mod needs to be installed on the server and is recommended on the client

 So, if you find anything wrong, please do [report it](https://github.com/PrincessCyanMarine/Simple-Veinminer/issues)